trdroid/Java-Examples/Concurrency/Callables/README.md

     Callable<Type> taskClassInstance = new TaskClass();
 ```
 * Create a thread pool, so that the task can run on a thread from the thread pool
-* Submit the taskClassInstance to the thread pool, which returns a Future instance from which the result can be fetched
+* Submit the taskClassInstance to the thread pool, which returns a Future instance
+* Use the get() method on the Future instance to get the result

 The Thread Pool uses a thread from its pool to run the task of the taskClassInstance by calling
 taskClassInstance.call() where the task is defined.